|

 homemade salsa recipe for canning

-• Jalapeno peppers, banana peppers or anaheim peppers.
+• Use jalapeno peppers, banana peppers, or Anaheim peppers.

 • Substitute white vinegar for the apple cider vinegar.